The Voitrekovsky family

 A more serious accident at the Kaimata factory involved a tub of boiling water scalding Alex badly and forcing him to relinquish his position.
 The Jacksons moved to Brown Street in Inglewood, where Ida took on domestic work while Alex recovered.
 She became familiar figure in the town cycling to and from her various commitments.

 The rest of Alex's and Ida's children:

-Above on the left are Thelma and Robert McCardle and right are Ethelda and Robert Moran.
+Above on the left are Thelma and her husband, Robert McCardle; on the right are Ethelda and her husband, Wallace Moran.

-The large image below is of Gladys and Jim Irving.
-The single images are Nelson and Peggy Jackson.
+The large image below is of Gladys and her husband, Jim Irving.
+The single images are of Nelson and Peggy Jackson.

 Alex suffered a heart attack, which forced the family’s move to New Plymouth—more convenient for medical treatment.
 Later he worked on the New Plymouth harbour dredge, Paritutu, but Ida, homesick for Inglewood, persuaded him to return for a while.
 Alex’s deteriorating health forced them to move back to New Plymouth for the last time.
 He died in 1968 and Ida in 1977.